Pinar Toprak

-Pinar Toprak (born 18 October 1980) is a Turkish-born American composer, conductor, and musician, who specializes in creating thematic scores.
+Pinar Toprak (Pınar Toprak; born 18 October 1980) is a Turkish-American composer, conductor, and musician, who specializes in creating thematic film and television scores.
+She is a two-time Grammy Award and a Primetime Emmy Award nominee.

 Early life and education

 Toprak was born and grew up in Istanbul, Turkey.
 Her father was an accountant, who supported Toprak's interest in music and movies, particularly westerns and Superman.
 Toprak has said she was always drawn to superheroes and comic books growing up.
 She memorized the dialogue from the 1978 film starring Christopher Reeve, and dubbed it to Turkish.

 Toprak enrolled in the Istanbul State Conservatory, the oldest conservatory in Turkey.
 During her studies there, she focused on composition and multi-instrumentalism.
 She began as a violinist and later switched to guitar.

 She finished high school at 16, and after her 17th birthday she moved to the United States.
 She lived with her brother in Wisconsin where she completed a short ESL program before enrolling at Berklee.
 During that time she found work as a jazz guitarist and pianist."

 She received her Bachelor of Music in Film Scoring from Berklee in 2000 when she was 19 years old.
 Following her move to Los Angeles, she received a Master's in Classical Composition from the California State University, Northridge in 2002.
 It was at CSUN where she was recommended for an internship at Paramount Pictures at the age of 20.